wp-plugins/error-log-monitor/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Tested up to WP 4.2-alpha.
+* Refreshing the page after clearing the log will no longer make the plugin to clear the log again.

 = 1.2.2 =
 * Updated Scb Framework to the latest revision.
 * Tested up to WordPress 4.0 beta.